High Alumina Cement:

-High alumina cement (HAC) is a special cement, manufactured by mixing of bauxite ( aluminium ore) and lime at a certain temperature.
-This cement is also known as calcium aluminium cement (CAC).
+High alumina cement (HAC) is a special cement, manufactured by mixing of bauxite ( aluminum ore) and lime at a certain temperature.
+This cement is also known as calcium aluminum cement (CAC).

 Chemical Composition Of High Alumina Cements [IS:6452-1989]: